rottytooth/Rivulet/tutorial.md

 ```
 list1 pop/appends list2[0]
 ```
 Popping `list2[0]` is considered a cell-based action since it can't be completed without the cell number as a parameter.
-But appending to a list is list-based since it always refers to the end, not a particular cell.

-We are writing to a list, so this is a list action.
-However, the parameter is a single cell `list2[0]`, so it is not a list2list action.
-This is marked by an action strand that ends with a horizontal movement.
+But appending to a list is list-based since it always refers to the end of a list, not a particular cell.
+This makes it a list action but not a list2list action.
+We mark this by ending our action strand with a horizontal movement.

 To find the correct value of the action strand we need, we check the [syntax reference](syntax.md#action-strands). `pop_and_append` has a value of 3, which we write vertically:
 ```